JKBurrows/ST558-Project-2/Friday.md

 ### Felt Temperature

-Create a scatter plot to investigate the relationship between felt temperature and number of rentals on fridays.
+Create a scatter plot to investigate the relationship between felt temperature and average rentals on fridays.
 Fit a line through the points to get a basic idea of their relationship.

-The size of the dots represents the number of observations at each felt temperatrure.
+The size of the dots represents the number of observations at each felt temperature.

 As already noted, it does not make much sense to keep *atemp* if *temp* and *hum* will be in the model, so I eliminated *atemp* from the model.